Rust Library Guide

 Custom Prompt Creation

-use swissarmyhammer::{Prompt, ArgumentSpec, PromptMetadata};
+use swissarmyhammer::{Prompt, ArgumentSpec};

 fn create_custom_prompt() -> Result<Prompt, Box<dyn std::error::Error>> {